Artist Publishing Practicum

 Books as tools for building community: approaches to performance and public programs, compensation, and citation.

-learn more Mindy Seu Author, Cyberfeminism Index; designer, educator 2pmBook design and production
+learn more + video Mindy Seu Author, Cyberfeminism Index; designer, educator 2pmBook design and production

 Timelines, budgeting, printers, and other logistical considerations.
 The edges of the possible—within the limits of the practical.